 A 41-year-old member asked:

-how do you stop your hand swelling up after punching a wall?
+How do you stop your hand swelling up after punching a wall?

 2 doctor answers • 4 doctors weighed in

-29 years experience Geriatrics
+Geriatrics 31 years experience

 Ice, ice, baby!: For just about any injury, ice is the key to minimizing swelling.
 Well that plus rest, compression & elevation.
 However, if you did more than bruise your hand, especially if you've "lost a knuckle" (it's no longer visible when you make a fist), you might have broken a bone & should go see your family doc.
 Any numbness, tingling, weakness and/or excess bleeding needs to be evaluated immediately.